 One of the primary responsibilities of the IACUC is to ensure that research personnel have the qualifications and training necessary to perform proposed work using animal subjects.
 One method of providing this assurance is Section VI in the "Proposal to Use Laboratory Animals in Research and Teaching," which not only describes the IACUC's training requirements but also requires that the Project Director specifically describe the species-specific experience/training history of each participant and their role in the study.

-The IACUC also sponsors monthly didactic ("Level II") and "hands-on" training sessions for scientists, research technicians, and others involved in animal research.
-This training program, which is described in the IACUC Policy entitled "Required Training.pdf" is designed to ensure that these individuals understand the principles of humane animal care and are qualified to handle the species proposed for use.
-All research personnel who work with animals must attend a "Level II" seminar within six months of their association with an animal research study.
+The IACUC also sponsors monthly didactic ("Level II") and "hands-on" (Level III) training sessions for scientists, research technicians, and others involved in animal research.
+Level II is a training program, which is described in the IACUC Policy entitled "Required Training.pdf" is designed to ensure that these individuals understand the principles of humane animal care and are qualified to handle the species proposed for use.
+All research personnel listed on an animal-use proposal must attend a "Level II" seminar within 90 days of their association with an animal research study.
 Those who have not met training requirements at the time of proposal submission are informed of the need to do so during the proposal review process; animal use privileges are contingent upon meeting the IACUC training requirements.

-- Research Resources Center (RRC) Laboratory Animal Order Form - Call Mike Marsee at 852-4605
+Research Resources Center (RRC) Laboratory Animal Order Form - Contact Penny White at 852-4605

-U of L Assurance of Compliance with Public Health Service Policy on Humane Care and Use of Laboratory Animals - also available in the Office of Research Services (852-7307)
+U of L Assurance of Compliance with Public Health Service Policy on Humane Care and Use of Laboratory Animals - also available on the IACUC Compliance/Accreditation Details page

 National Association for Biomedical Research (NABR) 1999 Issue Updates